 The Sync Input and Output Configuration Word set by the PMBus command consists of two bytes.
-The upper byte (sync_out) controls which rail drives the sync output signal (0=DWPM1, 1=DPWM2, 2=DPWM3, 3=DPWM4.
-Any other value disables sync_out).
-The lower byte (sync_in) determines which rail(s) respond to the sync input signal (each bit represents one rail - note that multiple rails can be synchronized to the input).
+The upper byte (sync\out) controls which rail drives the sync output signal (0=DPWM1A, 1=DPWM1B, 2=DPWM2A, 3=DPWM3A.
+Any other value disables sync\out).
+The lower byte (sync\in) determines which rail(s) respond to the sync input signal (each bit represents one rail - note that multiple rails can be synchronized to the input).
 The DPWM period is aligned to the sync input.
-For more information, see the UCD92xx PMBUS Command Reference.
+For more information, see the UCD92xx PMBUS Command Reference (SLUU337).

-Note that once a rail is synchronized to an external source, the rail-to-rail spacing that attempts to minimize input current ripple are lost.
-Rail-to-rail spacing can only be restored by power cycling or issuing a SOFT_RESET command.
+Note that once a rail is synchronized to an external source, the rail-to-rail spacing that attempts to minimize input current ripple is lost.
+Rail-to-rail spacing can only be restored by power cycling or issuing a SOFT\RESET command.